Long Term Debt Activity

-The average interest rate on outstanding term loan borrowings under the Credit Agreement at June 30, 2020 was approximately 3.4% per annum, after giving effect to the interest rate swap agreements discussed below.
-The average interest rate on the outstanding revolver borrowings was 1.8% at June 30, 2020.
+The average interest rate applicable to outstanding term loan borrowings under the Credit Agreement at September 30, 2020 was approximately 3.4 % per annum, after giving effect to the interest rate swap agreements discussed below.

-On April 17, 2020, in conjunction with the issuance of the 8.750% Secured Notes discussed below, the Company obtained a waiver of the maintenance covenant from the majority of revolving lenders under the Credit Agreement for the fiscal quarters ending September 30, 2020 and December 31, 2020.
+On April 17, 2020, in conjunction with the issuance of the 8.750% Secured Notes discussed below, the Company obtained a waiver of the leverage covenant, which applies when amounts are outstanding under the revolving line of credit, from the majority of revolving lenders under the Credit Agreement for the fiscal quarters ending September 30, 2020 and December 31, 2020.

 8.750% Secured Notes